 Responsibilities of Fractional owners

-Usually, the pool of the fractional investors is managed by a property management company, or a central board or association.
+Usually, the pool of fractional investors is managed by a property management company, or a central board or association.

 The management is responsible for property management including construction/renovation and brokering an eventual sale.